 Award recognizes outstanding faculty who employ novel and innovative teaching methods

 COLUMBIA, Mo. – University of Missouri System Senior Associate Vice President for Academic Affairs Steve Graham today awarded the fifth of ten UM System President’s Awards to be presented to faculty in 2015 to Michael F. Smith, Curators’ Teaching Professor of animal sciences at the University of Missouri-Columbia.

-Schwartz — in front of students during Kosztin’s honors physics course — surprised Kosztin with the President’s Award for Innovative Teaching, which includes a $5,000 award.
+Graham — in front of faculty and students gathered for a graduate seminar — surprised Smith with the President’s Award for Innovative Teaching, which includes a $5,000 award.
 The award recognizes faculty who are outstanding teachers and who employ novel and innovative teaching methods to achieve success in student learning.
 The announcement came moments after Graham presented the President’s Award for Economic Development to David Patterson, a colleague who Smith nominated for the award and who arranged the surprise announcement for Patterson.

-The UM System President’s Awards are presented annually to faculty members across the four campuses of the University of Missouri System who have made exceptional contributions in advancing the mission of the university.
+The UM System President’s Awards are presented annually to faculty members across the four campuses of the UM System who have made exceptional contributions in advancing the mission of the university.
 Smith will be formally recognized by UM System President Tim Wolfe during an awards celebration to be held June 25.

 Can't find what you are looking for?